About WovenAware

 It is an evolving journey.

-As experiences grow and understanding deepens, the work continues – exploring new questions, sharing new insights, and creating space for learning and reflection.
+As experiences grow and understanding deepens, the work continues – exploring new questions, sharing new insights, and creating space for awareness.

 At its heart, WovenAware invites a simple practice: